Alabama Avenue Line: Change History

 If the proposal goes through, it will be implemented as soon as December 2017.

 On June 24, 2018, route U8 was renamed route V8 which will operate on the U8's current routing between Minnesota Avenue station and Benning Heights at all times.
 Also, a new route V7 was created to operate between Minnesota Avenue station and Congress Heights station during weekday peak-hours only to help out route W4.
 The line was then renamed to the Benning Heights–Alabama Avenue Line as of result to the new routing.

+In 2019 as part of WMATA's FY2021 budget, it was proposed to reroute the W4 to Fort Drum and D.C.
+Village in order to discontinue the A4 and W5, Service to Anacostia station would be discontinued with alternative service will be provided on routes A2, A6, A7, A8, A9, and W2.
+Fort Drum and DC Village residents would lose direct service to Anacostia station if the proposal goes through.
+However WMATA later backed out the proposal on March 31, 2020.

-During the COVID-19 pandemic, all route V7 service was suspended and V8 was reduced to its Saturday supplemental schedule on March 16, 2020.
-However beginning on March 18, 2020, route V8 was further reduced to operate on its Sunday schedule.
-Weekend service was also suspended beginning on March 21, 2020.
-On August 23, 2020, additional service was added to the V8 while also resuming weekend service but route V7 remained suspended.
+During the COVID-19 pandemic, all route V7 service was suspended, and routes V8 and W4 were reduced to its Saturday supplemental schedule on March 16, 2020.
+However beginning on March 18, 2020, routes V8 and W4 were further reduced to operate on its Sunday schedule.
+Weekend service was also suspended on the V8 while W4 weekend service was later further reduce to operate every 30 minutes beginning on March 21, 2020.
+On August 23, 2020, Route W4 regular service was restored while additional service was added to the V8 while also resuming weekend service but route V7 remained suspended.

 On September 26, 2020, WMATA proposed to eliminate all route V7 service due to low federal funding and replace them with route V8 trips.
 Route V7 has not operated since March 13, 2020 due to Metro's response to the COVID-19 pandemic.
-However on March 14, 2021, all route V7 service was restored and route V8 service was restored to its pre-pandemic schedule.

-In February 2021 during the FY2022 budget, WMATA proposed to eliminate the entire line if WMATA did not get any federal funding.